Labour History in Abbotsford Logo

 Indigenous South Asian Scandinavian Migrant Worker Mennonite Japanese British/Anglophone

-Indigenous South Asian Japanese British/Anglophone
+Indigenous South Asian Scandinavian Japanese British/Anglophone

 Indigenous South Asian Scandinavian Migrant Worker